robthedev/HostessJS/README.md

 Javascript ->
-Use H$$ to call the Hostess function, it takes upto 3 parameters, first name, last name and desired language.
+Use H$$ to call the Hostess function, it takes up to 3 parameters, first name, last name and the desired language.

 <pre lang="javascript">
 <code>